-Specifically, regarding victims of torture, the law provides: ‘Where the examining officer considers it relevant for the evaluation of the application, the officer shall, subject to the applicant’s consent, arrange for a medical examination of the applicant concerning signs that might indicate past persecution or serious harm, as well as symptoms and signs of torture or other serious acts of physical or psychological violence, including acts of sexual violence.
+The law provides that: ‘Where the examining officer considers it relevant for the evaluation of the application, the officer shall, subject to the applicant’s consent, arrange for a medical examination of the applicant concerning signs that might indicate past persecution or serious harm, as well as symptoms and signs of torture or other serious acts of physical or psychological violence, including acts of sexual violence.
 The results of the medical examination shall be assessed by the determining authority along with the other elements of the application’.

-Regarding referrals to the Medical Board, as the law stipulates that such referrals are at the discretion of the examining officer, it has been observed in recent years that practice varies.
+Referrals to the Medical Board are at the discretion of the examining officer.
+It has been observed in recent years that practice varies.
 Caseworkers of the Asylum Service, if they have no doubt as to the credibility of the applicant, will grant protection without referring to the Medical Board in many cases and tend to refer only cases that are considered to require further examination/evaluation.
 There have been no cases identified where the Asylum Service caseworkers have rejected an asylum application that includes torture claims without referring to the Board.
-On the contrary, EASO caseworkers examining asylum applications under the EASO-Cyprus support plan seem to be more reluctant to refer applicants to the Medical Board.
-Between 2018 and 2021, EASO caseworkers identified and examined various cases in which the applicant alleged having being subjected to torture.
-In various cases, the applicant was not referred to the Medical Board and their application was rejected and, despite being recognised as a victim of torture, was found to be not credible on the reasons for which the torture took place.
+On the other hand, EUAA caseworkers examining asylum applications under the support plan seem to be more reluctant to refer applicants to the Medical Board.
+Between 2018 and 2021, EUAA caseworkers identified and examined various cases in which the applicant alleged having been subjected to torture; the applicant was not referred to the Medical Board and their application was rejected as, despite being recognised as a victim of torture, they were found to be not credible on the reasons for which the torture took place.